BedrockStreaming/CodingDojo/KataCola/README.md

 The point of this kata is to learn how to work efficiently on a same project with collaborative teams.

 ## Features
 In a first time, we don't care about the stock management (infinite products, infinite coin)

-The price are the same (0.80) for each products.
+The price are the same (0.80) for each product.
 These rules will evolve.

 To do so, we need to have 2 teams that will work on 2 subjects: